gtrixic/lets-meat-up/README.md

 If the user selects &quot;Request&quot;, a pop-up will appear to alert the user that the request has been sent.
 The pop-up also allows the user to choose if they want to return to the home screen or continue searching for more matches.

-“Start”, “Request”, “Ignore”, “Profile Button”at the top left corner and “Help Button” at the top right corner are all ImageButtons.
+“Start”, “Request”, “Ignore”, “Profile Button” at the top left corner and “Help Button” at the top right corner are all ImageButtons.

 ![](https://lh4.googleusercontent.com/kJUU67-moONlOAfA658oQmq59vkIkfs8E6FghsrmiCpC3OFvLAD0rxVli4qAOocwhUOM4JBy3Wzg5hqAk8BTXYKqgmzVmZq4tbdIBfM)